Page 2 of 6

 I’ve had flats outside Amarillo, a radiator hose blow just shy of Dodge City in 105-degree heat, and more “pull-over-now” moments than I care to count.
 When you’re hauling livestock or heavy gear, breakdowns aren’t just inconvenient—they’re dangerous.
 And lonely two-lane highways at 2:00 AM?
 Let’s say they give you a lot of time to think.

 Fast forward to today, and while the bulls and broncs have been replaced with rallies and campgrounds, the fundamentals haven’t changed.
-Whether I’m heading to Cheyenne Frontier Days or navigating the curves of Yellowstone National Park, I still rely on the same two things to keep my rig rolling smoothly:
+Whether I’m heading to Cheyenne Frontier Days or navigating the curves of Yellowstone National Park, I still rely on the same two RV safety tools to keep my rig rolling smoothly:

 1. A Tire Pressure Monitoring System (TPMS)